-19 How is monetary relief calculated?
+21 | How is monetary relief calculated?

 Monetary relief is normally claimed and awarded in domain name conflicts.
-While regular damages are rarely used in practice, statutory damages (ie, monetary compensation) are very popular.
+While regular damages are rarely used in practice, statutory damages (ie, compensation) are very popular.

-Indeed, in order to get regular damages the plaintiff (ie, trademark or company name owner) must prove the following factors:
+Indeed, to get regular damages the plaintiff (ie, trademark or company name owner) must prove the following factors:

-- the amount of damage sustained (eg, lost profits) by disclosing the appropriate method of calculation of the same; - the facts of the IP infringement by proving the illegal activities of the infringer; and - the nexus between the calculated damages and illegal activities of the infringer.
+- the amount of damage sustained (eg, lost profits) by disclosing the appropriate method of calculating them; - the fact of the IP infringement by proving the illegal activities of the infringer; and - the nexus between the calculated damages and illegal activities of the infringer.

-If one of these factors is omitted or failed to be demonstrated by the plaintiff, damages will not be awarded by the court.
-At the same time, in order to receive statutory damages the plaintiff need prove only the fact of the claimed trademark infringement.
-In addition, it is not necessary to disclose any evidence by showing the method of calculation of losses, even though it may be useful to a certain extent.
+If one of these factors is omitted or is not demonstrated by the plaintiff, damages will not be awarded by the court.
+At the same time, to receive statutory damages the plaintiff needs to prove only the fact of the claimed trademark infringement.
+In addition, it is not required to disclose any evidence by showing the method of calculation of losses, even though it may be useful to a certain extent, when large amounts are claimed.